alexcg1/alexcg1.github.io/_posts/2020-06-03-avenging-trek-wars.md

 Starting text: "Picard to Riker."

 > STARK
-> Commander, I beg you, don't
-> fire at a moving target.
+> Commander, I beg you, don't fire at a moving target.
 >
->
 > BORG
 > If you insist, Stark.
-We have an
-> emergency, and if we're not careful we
-> could find ourselves hunted by the
-> Romulans in a matter of days...
+We have an emergency, and if we're not careful we could find ourselves hunted by the Romulans in a matter of days...
+>
 > Stoick looks at Stark, confused, then back at the bridge.
 >
->
 > STARK
-> I'm the one who said we could
-> do it, Troi.
-> Stoick just nods.
+> I'm the one who said we could do it, Troi.
+Stoick just nods.
 >
->
 > STARK
 > We are doing it, you are.
+>
 > Stoick smiles, pulls out his lightsaber.
-He raises it to his eye
+He raises it to his eye as Borsk.
-> as Borsk.
+>
 > They move through the ship.
-It pulls up beside the transport
+It pulls up beside the transport tower.
-> tower.
-> Thor crosses to the side of the walkway, sees the approaching
-> transport.
 >
+> Thor crosses to the side of the walkway, sees the approaching transport.
 >
+>
 > THOR
-> There's a transport, there's a
-> Romulan transport, there's the
+> There's a transport, there's a Romulan transport, there's the bridge... they're coming...
-> bridge... they're coming...
+>
 > The bridge is just visible from across the bridge.

->
->
->                (CONTINUED)
+(CONTINUED)

 It's not really continued.
-It just decided that was a good place to put the string CONTINUED.
+It just decided that was a good place to put the string CONTINUED and end the script.